manavdesai/Python_spring2017/Final/README.md

 ***************************************************************************************************************************************
 ***************************************************************************************************************************************
-## Analysis-2 : Comparison of players.
+## Analysis-2 : Comparison of players

 In this analysis, <img width="256" alt="dhoni" align="right" src="https://cloud.githubusercontent.com/assets/25045817/25307103/453f2ae6-2769-11e7-9833-0a01870b3232.PNG">
 I have compared the performances of two players and given the statistical data about their runs scored, the number of balls they faced and also the comparison based on the strike rate that they have over the seasons.
 This analysis is helpful if we want to make a comparison of the two players and conclude about their work.
 I have taken an instance of V kohli, who is the captain of Royal Challengers Bangalore AND MS Dhoni, who is the former captain of Chennai Super Kings and now playing for Pune Warriors.